 The honor of the “world’s first luxury convertible SUV” rightfully belongs to Mercedes-Benz.
 Since 1979 they have intermittently sold a convertible SUV in the G-class family.
 It looks like a Jeep Wrangler took a bunch of German steroids.

 The Geländewagen started life as a military vehicle at the suggestion of the Shah of Iran, a significant Mercedes shareholder at the time.
 Today, they appear in the fleet of nearly every sizable military on Earth — and in every rap video ever made.

 Land Rover Defender

 Remember the Series 1?
-While all those other companies tried to design new convertible SUVs, Land Rover stuck to the same old tried and true design.
+While all those other companies tried to design new convertible SUVs, Land Rover stuck to their tried-and-true design.
 It became the Series 2, the Series 3, and eventually the Defender, incorporating new technologies while keeping the same basic style.
-It’s the one that stayed most true to its roots, with iconic styling that inspired so many others on this list.

 Range Rover Evoque